 They’ll assess your pup’s specific needs, develop a tailored training plan, and help you navigate the road to a more relaxed and confident dog.

-Medication Options for Severe Cases
+Medication Options for Severe Cases of Puppy Anxiety

 In some cases, veterinary medication may be necessary to manage your pup’s anxiety effectively.

 Your veterinarian will always consult with you to discuss options before considering any medications.

 They can advise on the best course of action and ensure that any treatment is suitable for your pup’s unique needs.

 Final Thoughts on Puppies Suffering from Dog Anxiety

 Navigating the world of puppy anxiety may be a challenge for you and your puppy.